CongVuDuc/workproject/README.md

 4. You can are able to http://localhost/workproject/supplier_app/lilee_co.html

 For Mac Users:
-You may have difficulties using docker compose, therefore, you need to run each microservice individually through different terminals.
+Please try to run using docker but in the unlikely event it fails you need to run each microservice individually through different terminals.

 ### Terminal 1:
 Starts Customer UI (runs on port 3000)